 A significant part of the world economy relies on agriculture.
-One of the major issues faced by farmers and governments is their inability to monitor vast tracts of land.
+One of the major issues farmers and governments face is their inability to monitor vast tracts of land.
 It’s essential to regularly study forests and farmland to check for diseases, water supply issues, pest infestations, and weather-related problems.

 The problem of getting visual information on crops and fields spread out on large areas can be solved with the help of a combination of drone technology and computer vision.

-By applying AI to agriculture, it becomes possible to address major world issues like health, food supply, poverty, and malnutrition.
+Applying AI to agriculture makes it possible to address major world issues like health, food supply, poverty, and malnutrition.

 Building an AI-powered computer vision to support farming and agriculture is one of the most important areas where AI can be applied today.
 Already, businesses in different industries use computer vision to sort and find images in blogs.

 Sites like Amazon and Alibaba host millions of images.
-And it becomes important to automatically sort and tag images that are inappropriate, harmful, or simply irrelevant.
+And it becomes important to automatically sort and tag inappropriate, harmful, or irrelevant images.